-Jose Canseco: Being Molested, Taken Advantage Of by Women Is 'Kind of a Turn On'
+Jose Canseco: Being Molested, Taken Advantage of by Women Is 'Kind of a Turn On'

-Jose Canseco: Being Molested, Taken Advantage Of by Women Is 'Kind of a Turn On'December 12, 2017
+Jose Canseco: Being Molested, Taken Advantage of by Women Is 'Kind of a Turn On'December 12, 2017

 Six-time American League All-Star Jose Canseco made controversial comments about sexual misconduct on Twitter Tuesday.